-Table 2.1 in the police recorded crime spreadsheet, (opens in a new window) provides an indication of the delay in reporting rape and sexual assault/sexual activity offences.
+Table 2.1 in the Annual trends police recorded crime spreadsheet (opens in a new window) provides an indication of the delay in reporting rape and sexual assault/sexual activity offences.
 These figures are dependent on the accuracy of the date on which the offence occurred and, in many cases, this will have been so long prior to reporting the offence that the exact date cannot be remembered and in these cases an approximate year may be the best information able to be provided.

-While the majority of rape and sexual assault/sexual activity offences are reported to police within 12 months of the date the offence occurred, up to two out of every five offences of this nature recorded by police are reported more than 12 months after the offence occurred (see Figure 2.12 and Figure 2.13).
+While the majority of rape and sexual assault/sexual activity offences are reported to police within 12 months of the date the offence occurred, up to two out of every five offences of this nature recorded by police are reported more than 12 months after the offence occurred; up to 46 per cent of rape offences and up to 38 per cent of sexual assault/sexual activity offences (see Figure 2.12 and Figure 2.13).